neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 # One Shot With SparseML
 This page walks through how to perform one-shot quantization of large language models using [SparseML](https://github.com/neuralmagic/sparseml).
+This workflow requires a GPU with at least 15GB and 64GB of system RAM.

 ## Table of Contents
 1. [How to Clone and Install  the Latest SparseML](#clone)